arminbiere/reticode/README.md

 0035bb73 00bc4285 85 42 bc 00 .B..
 12337797 12337797
 00e5e1ff 00000000 00 00 00 00 ....
 0      0
 ```
-For more information on using these tools use the command line option `-h`.
+For more information on using these tools use their command line option `-h`.